This peer-to-peer lender is an established source for loans up to $40,000.

 Cover your medical expenses with LendingClub Patient Solutions

 In addition to offering personal loans you can use for just about any expense, LendingClub also offers specialized medical loans directly through healthcare providers.
-They’re designed to cover expenses that insurance usually doesn’t cover.
+These are designed to cover expenses that insurance usually doesn’t.

 Through patient solutions, you have two options: